Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. You can run the above Code directly by placing the cursor in the middle of the Code and pressing the F5 Key, or running from a Command Button's On Click Event Procedure or a Macro.

-Every time when the code is run it will create a new Form with the Labels arranged in a zigzag form.
-After you create it once, export that Form to your other Projects where you want to install the ZigZag Ticker.
-Or better you may install the code in a Common Library Database and run it from your new project, after attaching the Library File to your Project.
+Each time the code is executed, it creates a new form with the labels arranged in a zigzag pattern.
+Once you’ve created it, you can export this form to other projects where you want to install the ZigZag Ticker.
+Alternatively, you can place the code in a common library database and run it from your new project after attaching the library file to your project.

 Placement of the Ticker Labels.

-3. After creating the Labels, click somewhere outside the Labels and drag over them so that all the Labels are selected without disturbing the arrangement of the labels.
+3. After creating the Labels, click somewhere outside the Labels and drag over them so that all the Labels are selected without disturbing the Labels' arrangement.

-We have two more Sub-Routines which are run from the Form_Load() and Form_Timer() Event Procedures.
-In the Form_Load() Event Procedure, we can create a Text Message in a String either with a constant value or with Field Values from a Table/Query that provide useful information to display to the User as a reminder.
-Refer to the earlier example Reminder Ticker Form which uses information from within the Application for Reminder.
+We have two more Sub-Routines, which are run from the Form_Load() and Form_Timer() Event Procedures.
+In the Form_Load() Event Procedure, we can create a Text Message in a String either with a constant value or with Field Values from a Table/Query that provides useful information to display to the User as a reminder.
+Refer to the earlier example Reminder Ticker Form, which uses data from within the Application as a reminder.

 Formatting Ticker Text